ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 return O

-Please note two major features: first, the prototype of the created object (more detailed about the prototype is below) is taken from the prototype property of a function on the current moment (it means that the prototype of two created objects from one constructor can vary since the prototype property of a function can also vary); secondly, if at object initialization the [[Call]] has returned object (any object) it will be used as the result of new expression:
+First, the prototype of the created object is taken from the prototype property of a function on the current moment (it means that the prototype of two created objects from one constructor can vary since the prototype property of a function can also vary).

 function A() {}